Are there certain activities you like to do without your

 At Canton Ophthalmology, we specialize in great patient care!
 In our contact lens department, we fit most brands and lens types to achieve your perfect fit.
 Specific measurements for contact lenses will be taken during your exam.
 Then, after discussion of your needs, a contact lens will be selected for you.
 We pride ourselves with proper patient instruction and examination after the lenses have been worn to assure an optimal fit.
 The perfect final prescription is achieved.
 Also, please bring your current glasses with you when you come for your exam.
 It is important to have a pair of eyeglasses for the times when contact lenses cannot be worn.

-We handle all major brands (Alcon, Vistakon, Bausch and Lomb, Cooper Vision) as well as custom contact lenses.
+We handle all major brands (Alcon, Vistakon, Bausch and Lomb, Cooper Vision, Duette) as well as custom contact lenses.

 Contact Lenses may be the answer!